 Contractors shall not include any contingency amount in their bid whatsoever.
-Contractors and applicants shall not enter into any agreement accessing or splitting applicant contingency or realized trade line savings.
+Contractors and applicants shall not enter into any agreement accessing or splitting applicant contingency or realized construction savings at project completion.
 Trade savings are monitored to the end of a project at which point a change order is issued to place them into the contingency.